Lizzie Burns

-Lydia "Lizzie" Burns (6 August 1827 – 12 September 1878 in London) was a working-class Irish woman, the wife of Friedrich Engels.
+Lydia "Lizzie" Burns (6 August 1827 – 12 September 1878) was a working-class Irish woman, the wife of German philosopher Friedrich Engels.

 Lizzie Burns was a daughter of Michael Burns or Byrne, a dyer in a cotton mill, and of Mary Conroy.
 The family may have lived off Deansgate.
 Her mother died in 1835, and her father remarried a year later.

-Lizzie had an elder sister Mary (1821–1863), a lifelong partner of Engels until her sudden death of a heart disease.
+Lizzie had an elder sister, Mary (1821–1863), a lifelong partner of Engels's until her sudden death of a heart disease.
 Mary Burns and Engels considered marriage a bourgeois institution and never married.
-In the 1850s, when Mary Burns and Engels lived in Ardwick, Lizzie stayed with them as a housekeeper, and after her sister's death eventually became Engels' partner.
-In the 1870s they lived openly as a couple in London, with Lizzie's niece, Mary Ellen (known as Pumps), as a housekeeper.
+In the 1850s, when Mary Burns and Engels lived in Ardwick, Lizzie stayed with them as a housekeeper, and, after her sister's death, eventually became Engels's partner.
+In the 1870s, they lived openly as a couple in London, with Lizzie's niece, Mary Ellen (known as Pumps), as a housekeeper.